 - Significantly reduces the weight of the bike

 - Especially effective at preventing vibrations and rattling

 - Deep loud purr

 - A minority of 2021 400CC Ninja owners complain of fitment problems

-One of Emgo’s greatest strengths is redirecting the fumes your motorcycle produces.
-It actually will do this better than most of the pricier options, that’s because it’s longer than the majority of slip on’s and has a curve in the pipe, directing the fumes in a direction that allows for the wind to more easily blow the fumes away.
+I quickly discovered one of Emgo’s greatest strengths: redirecting the fumes my motorcycle produces.
+To my surprise, it did this better than most of the pricier options.
+The reason?
+It’s longer than the majority of slip-ons and has a curve in the pipe, directing the fumes in a direction that allows the wind to blow the fumes away more easily.

-Since Emgo’s exhausts are generally quite long, it’s going to be more effective at squeezing out some extra power, translating into a higher top speed in the higher rev ranges.
-It’s also far lighter than standard stock exhausts, coming in at 4.1 pounds.
-This weight reduction can result in an added speed boost, but it depends on the exhaust you’ll be replacing.
+I noticed that since Emgo’s exhausts are generally quite long, it was more effective at squeezing out some extra power, translating into a higher top speed in the higher rev ranges.
+Weighing it, I found it to be far lighter than standard stock exhausts, coming in at just 4.1 pounds.
+I felt that weight reduction on the road, resulting in an added speed boost, although it did depend on the exhaust I was replacing.